 What If Any Other Abnormalities Are Found In The 8th Week Pregnancy Scan?

-If the ultrasound shows any abnormalities, the sonographer or the health care provider might suggest another scan.
-In some cases, they might suggest tests such as amniocentesis or CVS to detect the problem.
+If the ultrasound shows any abnormalities, the sonographer or medical professional might suggest another scan.
+In some cases, they might suggest diagnostic tests such as amniocentesis or CVS to detect the problem.

 2. Normal Pregnancy; Operational Obstetrics & Gynecology – 2nd Edition (2000)